apache/fluo-website/docs/fluo/1.0.0-beta-2/mini-fluo-setup.md

     git clone https://github.com/fluo-io/fluo.git
     cd fluo/

-Optionally, check out a stable tag (if you don't want to build a release from master):
+Optionally, check out a stable tag (if you don't want to build a release from main):

     git checkout 1.0.0-beta-2